UnGuZartex/Blockr/Documentation/UseCases.md

  1. The system doesn't change the robot's state in the Game World.

 4b.
 When the robot's position is changed to an invalid place in the Game World
+ 1. The system shows a failure message to the user.

+5a.
+The robot did not reach the goal
- 1. The system shows an error message to the user.
+ 1. The system shows a failure message to the user.